sungkwang/MEAM-BO/README.md

 will execute the original MEAM calculation without the bond order calculation so that the results will be exactly the same as those of meam/c.

-## Bond order paramter example
+## Bond order parameter example
-The bond file contains the bond information, for example:
+The bond parameter file for hydrocarbon is shown below.
 ```
 # elt_i1   elt_i2   bond    Z(0)   Z(1)   beta0    beta1    beta2   beta3   p0     p1     p2     p3
 # double bond: e2a_0(1:3), e2a_1(1:3), e2a_2(1:3), re2a(1:3)